kkettip/flask_e2e_project/README.md

 3. Build docker image with `docker build -t <name of image> . `
 4. Run image with `docker run -d -p 5001:5000 <name of image>`

+## Docker Commands
+# To build docker image: docker build -t <name of image> . name of image: flaskapp1
+# To list the images: docker images
+# To run image: docker run -d -p 5001:5000 <name of image> (docker run -p <host-port>:<container-port> <image-name>)
+# To get container ID and to see the containers that are running: docker ps
+# To stop the container: docker stop <container id from list displayed by docker ps command>
+# To remove a container: docker rm <container-id>
+# To delete all containers: docker system prune -a -f